veekaybee/veekaybee.github.io/_posts/2015-08-04-how-big-of-a-sample-size-do-you-need.md

 To understand the relationship between an entire population and a subset, let's take a step back to see why someone might ask.

-Let's say you're the data scientist at a start-up - Goatly - that sells artisinal handcrafted medicine boxes monthly to owners of narcoleptic goats ([this is a real thing and I could watch this video over and over again](https://www.youtube.com/watch?v=we9_CdNPuJg).
+Let's say you're the data scientist at a start-up - Goatly - that sells artisanal handcrafted medicine boxes monthly to owners of narcoleptic goats ([this is a real thing and I could watch this video over and over again](https://www.youtube.com/watch?v=we9_CdNPuJg).

 Goatly has ~ 100,000 farms already in your system (who knew America had a narcoleptic goat problem?) and the CEO wants to buy a share in a private jet, so she needs the company to keep growing very quickly.
 A startling number of goats get much better after taking your medicine and hence, the farm leaves your service.
 The CEO needs you to figure out what makes these goats better and see if you can predict how many farms will be the next to leave, and as a result, how much business she needs to replace them.